Skip to main content

 gameplay2 negative mentions

-• Performance issues on lower-end hardware, especially related to Unreal Engine 5 requirements, causing slow visuals or lag.
+• Performance issues on lower-end PCs struggling to run Unreal Engine 5, causing slow visuals or lag.

 • story

-• “The story itself, I will admit to getting lost at certain points, but I am a bit thick when it comes to nuance sometimes.
-Really thinking about it and watching our nameless character's life go by makes me think about the deeper meanings of the relationships we have with others and also mourning what could have been if we made different decisions.”
+• “The story itself, I will admit to getting lost at certain points, but really thinking about it and watching our nameless character's life go by really makes me think about the deeper meanings of the relationships we have with others and also mourning what could have been if we made different decisions.”

-• “This game is a story that's on a much more personal level, a story about a woman looking back to her own life and you get to live through her most important moments.”
+• “This game is a story on a much more personal level, a story about a woman looking back on her own life and you get to live through her most important moments.”

 • “The visuals and music are nice but it doesn't feel like there's much substance with the story.”